bendstein/calculator/README.md

 A calculator made in rust.

-To start in GUI mode, run the application with no arguments (or, with '/d:gui').
+To start in GUI mode, run the executable 'gui.exe'.

-To start in Console mode, run the application with '/d:console'.
+To start in Console mode, run the executable 'console.exe'.

 ### GUI mode
 ---